MuV1N/YouTube-Code/README.md

 # YouTube-Code
-This project will be developed in Youtube videos of [Muv1n](muv1n.de)
+This project will be developed in YouTube videos of [MuV1N](http://youtube.muv1n.de).
+It is the following series after the unfinished network series I don´t plan to finish the series!